qianqian121/nd013/project_03_behavioral_cloning/README.md

 ####2.
 Attempts to reduce overfitting in the model

+With my reviewer's feedback, I added training/validation/test split (model.py line# 252-264).
+I randomly shuffled the image file name list then split 80% as training data and 20% as validation data.
+I'm using the same generator() to generate the image file for testing.

-The training output - loss and accuracy is very different from MNIST and traffic sign projects.
+(The training output - loss and accuracy is very different from MNIST and traffic sign projects.
 I noticed that loss can keep decreasing but accuracy will keep around 0.25f for my model.
-But the vehicle drives ok on the track.
+But the vehicle drives ok on the track.)

 But I did realize that for a normal driving around the track, the straight track frames is much more than the curves.
 This will cause the model overfit for the straight line images.
 I added more frames to the training set if abs(steering_angle) is larger than 0.2.
-Adding more curve data sets to ensure that the model was not overfitting (model.py line 153-159).
+Adding more curve data sets to ensure that the model was not overfitting (model.py line 158-164).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 With my reviewers help, I added 4 dropout layer which helps reduce overfitting.